andrewgiuliani/PyDGSRD/README.md

 <p align="center"> <i>High order approximation (p = 5) of an advecting pulse on a highly nonunform grid.
 The DG solution on each element is plotted with a different colour.</i> <p align="center">

 ## Installation
-This simple code can be installed quickly by navigating to the `pydgsrd1d` directory and running `pip install -e .`
+This simple code can be installed quickly by cloning the repository, navigating into the `PyDGSRD1D` directory and running `pip install -e .`

 ## Goal
 The goal of this work is to use explicit Runge Kutta time steppers on highly nonuniform grids using the time step restriction